Tackling Copyright Issues in AI Image Generation Through Originality Estimation and Genericization: Experiments

-Our metric successfully assigns higher originality values when the generative model is given more abstract prompts and lower originality values with more specific prompts.
+Our metric successfully assigns higher originality values when the generative model is given more abstract prompts and lower originality values for more specific prompts.
 This reflects the fact that typical generation with more specific prompts, which more closely describe the copyrighted images, is more likely to be highly similar to copyrighted images.
 In addition, originality estimates for images of copyrighted characters tend to be higher than typical output from the generative model, especially when more abstract prompts are used (Figure~\ref{fig:originality estimation}).
-However, our originality estimation method can fail when the distribution learned by the generative model is highly distorted (see Supplementary Infromation for a case of failure).